jew268/PrelimIJW/README.md

 # PrelimIJW

-Problem2a is the main code that generates the three requested graphs.Broken memory and New memory are the supporting files.
+Problem2a is the main code that generates the three requested graphs.Broken memory and new memory are the supporting files.